Social media resources

 Flying with devices like power banks, headphones, laptops, and vapes

-Lithium batteries can overheat and catch fire during flight, so always pack spare batteries in your carry-on, never in checked bags.
+Lithium batteries can overheat and catch fire during flight, so always keep spare batteries with you in the cabin, never in checked bags.

 This means trained aircrew can handle any issues quickly and safely in the cabin.